MicrosoftDocs/fabric-docs/docs/real-time-intelligence/overview.md

 ms.date: 04/24/2024
 ms.search.form: Overview
 ---
----
-title: What is Real-Time Intelligence
-description: Learn about Real-Time Intelligence in Microsoft Fabric. ms.reviewer: tzgitlin ms.author: yaschust
-author: YaelSchuster
-ms.topic: overview
-ms.custom:
-  - build-2024
-ms.date: 04/24/2024
-ms.search.form: Overview
----
 # What is Real-Time Intelligence?

 Real-Time Intelligence is a powerful service that empowers everyone in your organization to extract insights and visualize their data in motion.
-It offers an end-to-end solution for event-driven scenarios, data streaming, and data logs.
+It offers an end-to-end solution for event-driven scenarios, streaming data, and data logs.
 Whether dealing with gigabytes or petabytes, all organizational data in motion converges in the Real-Time Hub.
 It seamlessly connects time-based data from various sources using no-code connectors, enabling immediate visual insights, geospatial